anapysasi/day_trading_system/README.md

 ## Description:

-In this project we simulate a day trading stragety, in which we are getting the data every minute from a server which is providing the data.
+In this project we simulate a day trading stragety, in which we are getting the data every minute from a server.

-We calcultate different features from the data and fit it to a regression model every time we receive new data.
+Using this data, we calcultate different features to fit it to a regression model.
+We recalculate the model every time we receive new data.
 This way we pretend to predit the values of the stocks and buy or sell when is most convenient.

 ---